lastline-droe/ghostferry/README.md

       configurable to provide the legacy behavior.
 - more robust [disabling of inline-verifier](https://github.com/Shopify/ghostferry/issues/184):
   this fix has not made it into upstream master yet.
+- support throttling of data migration separately from replication.
+This allows prioritizing the data replication over the copy of old data (or vice-versa).

 Overview of How it Works
 ------------------------